Interpretable linguistic representations learned by LSTMs

-Inspired by semantic representations in biology, I present interpretable representations learned by Long Short-Term Memory (LSTM) hidden state neurons, in an effort to explain their predictive success.
+Inspired by semantic representations in biology, Long Short-Term Memory (LSTM) hidden state neurons learn interpretable representations which could explain their predictive success.

 LSTMs are a vital part of state-of-the-art Recurrent Neural Network (RNN) architectures, which are generally applied to time-series data such as audio and text.
 The article builds on evidence that even character-based text prediction models are capable of representing features including line termination, nesting, and the sentiment over words, phrases and even sentences .
 This follows earlier work that identified interpretable but also a large proportion of apparently irregular hidden state cell activity .
 Commentators claim that theoretical understanding of LSTMs’ effectiveness is still lacking.
 This is therefore an endeavour in discovering more interpretable and higher-level computational solutions to representing and remembering linguistic features of a natural language, the English Language.